 Funding a revocable living trust involves moving ownership of your assets from your individual name into that of your name as a trustee.
 You are a component of your trust as its trustee, so you no longer personally own the property.
 You can still use and have access to the property included in the trust and can change beneficiaries at will.

 How to Use an Affidavit or Memorandum of Trust

 You can keep these provisions of your revocable living trust private by asking your attorney to prepare a short affidavit of trust or memorandum of trust instead.
-This document will contain the abbreviated information that, in most cases, is all a financial institution really needs to know.
+This document will contain the abbreviated information that, in most cases, is all a financial institution needs to know.

 - Who created the trust and when